 Are there any other National Park Service areas that have done or are doing deer management?

 Several other national parks are actively managing deer: Gettysburg National Military Park (Pa.), Catoctin Mountain Park (Md.), Antietam National Battlefield (Md.), Monocacy National Battlefield (Md.), Indiana Dunes National Lakeshore (Ind.), and Valley Forge National Historical Park (Pa.).
-Several other parks are developing deer management plans.
-These include Cuyahoga Valley National Park (Ohio), Manassas National Battlefield Park (Va.), Fire Island National Seashore (N.Y.), Chesapeake and Ohio Canal (DC, Md., W.Va.), and Harpers Ferry (W.Va., Va., Md.).
+Manassas National Battlefield Park (Va.) and Chesapeake and Ohio Canal (DC, Md., W.Va.) will begin managing deer this winter.

 How can I keep updated on deer management in Rock Creek Park?